 I tested over 750 factories – giving them small projects to see if they were legit.
-The ones that had good communication, good quality, and fair pricing, I gave them bigger projects.
+The one that had good communication, quality, and fair pricing, I gave them bigger projects.

 Slowly… I eliminated the weak performers.

-(Like Dan Provost & Tom Gerhardt, who were one of the first guys to ever secure over 6 figures in funding on Kickstarter – we handled manufacturing for the Iphone 4 mount that they got funded for back in 2010)
+(Like Dan Provost & Tom Gerhardt, who were one of the first guys to ever secure over 6 figures in funding on Kickstarter back in 2010 – we handled the offshore manufacturing for the cocktail set, Studio Neat.)

 Word of what we were doing started to spread.
 It spread quickly.

-Before Iong, this method had become so widely accepted as the trusted way to manufacture, that kickstarter and indiegogo openly recommended us on their websites, as you can see here:
+Before Iong, this method had become so widely accepted as the trusted way to manufacture, that Kickstarter and Indiegogo openly recommended us on their websites.

-At this point, I have a team of 40 and have a rolodex of 200 factories that we work with on a regular basis – component specialists that we know we can trust.
+At this point, I have a team of 40 and a Rolodex of 200 factories that we work with on a regular basis – component specialists that we know we can trust.

 Nowadays, crowdfunded campaigns are just a small piece of what we do.